loekvangool/actual-bol-retailer-php-client/README.md

-# This fork more closely follows the actual Bol.com API specs then the forked repo, which is based on incorrect specs only.
+# This fork more closely follows the actual Bol.com API then the forked repo

 ---